-Collaborative law is very different to the traditional court process for divorce, and involves you and your former spouse agreeing not to go to court at all.
-Instead, each of you instructs a collaborative solicitor to represent you at ‘four-way’ meetings, the aim of which is to resolve matters amicably and, crucially, together.
+Instead of you and your former partner going to court, you agree to resolve things amicably.
+Each of you instructs a collaborative law solicitor to represent you at ‘four-way’ meetings, the aim of which is to resolve matters together.

 The collaborative approach means that you and your former spouse remain in control of the process, which can be particularly advantageous in reducing the emotional stress associated with the end of a relationship.

-Collaborative lawyers have an obligation to stop acting for you in the event that you and your former spouse cannot reach a settlement—this ensures that both you and your lawyers are committed to the collaborative process.
+Collaborative law solicitors have an obligation to stop acting for you in the event that you and your former spouse cannot reach a settlement—this ensures that both you and your lawyers are committed to the collaborative process.

 Both you and your former spouse will be expected to provide full disclosure in respect of your financial positions.
-During meetings your collaborative solicitor may also enlist experts to help finalise settlement, such as accountants, surveyors, and children specialists.
+During meetings, your collaborative law solicitor may also enlist experts to help finalise settlement, such as accountants, surveyors, and children specialists.